tomaj/hermes/README.md

 ## What is Hermes?

-If you need process some task outside of http request in your web app you can utilize hermes.
+If you need to process some task outside of http request in your web app, you can utilize Hermes.
 Hermes provides message broker for sending messages from http thread to offline processing jobs.
 Recommended use for sending emails, call other API or other time consuming operations.

-Other goal for hermes is variability to use various message brokers like redis, rabbit, database and ability to easy create new drivers for other messaging solutions.
+Other goal for Hermes is variability to use various message brokers like redis, rabbit, database and ability to easy create new drivers for other messaging solutions.
 And also simple creation of workers to perform tasks on specified events.

-## Instalation
+## Installation

 This library requires PHP 5.4 or later.
-It works also an HHVM and PHP 7.0.
+It works also on HHVM and PHP 7.0.

-Recommended instlation method is via Composer:
+Recommended installation method is via Composer:

 ```bash
 $ composer require tomaj/hermes